peakshift/bitcoin-ux/abstractions/design-language.md

   - Simplify a process.
   - Automate the steps in the background.
   - User is only concerned about the result.

+#### Consider our word choices

+- Language that you use to describe something paints a picture and can lead to more confusion.
+Especially when you have to unlearn some concepts.
+- Is this going to add to the confusion in understanding bitcoin?

 ## Case Study